Grasseh/ba-bot/README.md

 `npm test` to run tests.

 To add a new command, it needs to be added to `commands.js`, to a file in the `commands` folder, and to the appropriate duelstates allowed array.

+## Deployment

+Add SSH Remote to :~/ba-bot
+Push to remote